Become a Trip Prep Specialist

 The Hiring & Training Process

-TPS applicants will go through the same application and interview process as Trip Leaders and Camp Crew applicants (see: Hiring & Training Process) We offer three specific Hiring Events for TPS candidates.
-After the event we'll contact you via email or phone to let you know our decision.
-If hired, you will be invited to attend the TPS Training Program in Salt Lake City, UT, May 4 - May 13, 2020; Pernes-Les-Fontaines, France April 15 - April 24, 2020; or Canmore, Alberta May 25 - June 4, 2020.
+TPS applicants will go through the same application and interview process as Trip Leader applicants (see: Hiring & Training Process).
+If hired, you will be invited to attend the TPS Training Program.
 You will enter the field one to four weeks after your training graduation.

 The training focuses on the essential skills required to be a successful Trip Prep Specialist: problem solving, bike mechanics, equipment set up and overview, trailer maneuvering, internal systems, trip paperwork, etc. After you have completed training you will travel to your region and undergo additional training by "shadowing" an experienced member in the region as well as a first day of a real Backroads trip.